GoogleCloudPlatform/cluster-toolkit/modules/network/vpc/README.md

 settings.

-Note that `deployment_name` does not need to be set explicitly here, it would typically be inferred from the global variable of the same name.
+Note that `deployment_name` does not need to be set explicitly here, it would typically be inferred from the deployment variable of the same name.
 It was included for clarity.

 ## License